 Many delivery options are possible, ranging from the installation of a software package on a personal computer or laptop to software packages on USB sticks, delivery via Virtual Machine (VMs) or online (the software package can be accessed via VM or hosted on an external server).

 Where and when to use the CBA ItemBuilder?

 For instance, the CBA ItemBuilder has been used for computer-based assessments in schools, as online tests or as embedded competence diagnostics in Computer Assisted Personal Interviews.
 Click here to find a list of assessments that had been implemented with (the help of) the CBA ItemBuilder.

-The CBA ItemBuilder is available and free of charge.
-It can be provided together with the Execution Environment upon request.
+The CBA ItemBuilder is free of charge and can be provided together with the Execution Environment upon request